Participation Statistics & Society Info

 TOP 20 COUNTRIES

-PARTICIPANTS BY AGE
+PARTICIPANTS BY PROFESSIONAL ROLE (%)

-PARTICIPANTS BY PROFESSIONAL ROLE
+PARTICIPANTS BY PROFESSIONAL INTEREST (%)

 The European Society for Paediatric Infectious Diseases (ESPID) is a non-profit medical association that focuses on paediatric infectious diseases (PID).
 Since its foundation in 1983, it has grown to include approximately 1180 members mostly from Europe and increasingly from other continents.